 Controlling How Long CloudFront Caches Errors.

-Sign in to the AWS Management Console and open the Amazon CloudFront console at https://console.aws.amazon.com/cloudfront/.
+Sign in to the AWS Management Console and open the CloudFront console at https://console.aws.amazon.com/cloudfront/.

-In the list of distributions, select the distribution to update and click Distribution Settings.
+In the list of distributions, select the distribution to update and choose Distribution Settings.

-Click the Error Pages tab.
-Then either click Create Custom Error Response, or select an existing error code and click Edit.
+Choose the Error Pages tab.
+Then either choose Create Custom Error Response, or choose an existing error code and choose Edit.

 Enter the applicable values.
 For more information, see Custom Error Pages and Error Caching.